akyriako/otc-docs/doc/source/caf/plan/cloud-adoption-blueprint.rst

 Cloud Adoption Blueprint
 ==========================

-The adoption blueprint specifies the cloud migration strategy, scope, and objectives of key capability development:
+The adoption blueprint specifies the Cloud migration strategy, scope, and objectives of key capability development:

 Cloud migration strategy
 ************************

--  To determine the cloud deployment model: public cloud or hybrid cloud.
+-  Determine the cloud deployment model: **public cloud or hybrid cloud**.
 Public cloud is more suitable for agile services and optimized costs.
 Hybrid cloud is a good choice for ensuring low service latency and enhanced security.

--  To define a single-cloud or multi-cloud strategy.
+-  Define a **single-cloud or multi-cloud** strategy.
 A single-cloud strategy helps build leading capabilities while a multi-cloud strategy allows you to leverage the best capabilities of different cloud providers.